Where is Cornell University?

 However, before you speed through that Cornell admissions portal and hit “submit,” you need to consider a few things.
 Firstly, an Early Decision Cornell application will be binding.
 This means that if you apply and are offered an Early spot in the Cornell enrollment, you must accept.
 So, this may not be the best option if you’re not totally sold on Cornell or need to compare financial aid packages from other schools.

 Secondly, you don’t want to rush to submit your application by the Early Cornell admissions deadline if it’s not your best work.
 That higher Early Cornell acceptance rate won’t matter if you submit a rushed, unpolished application to the Cornell admissions portal.
 You’re better off taking the time you need to make thoughtful edits.
-Then, you can submit in January under the regular Cornell application deadline.
+Then, you can submit it in January under the regular Cornell application deadline.

 Cornell admissions process: more information